 To market yourself and show the recruiter you’re the best candidate, it’s important to highlight the most relevant work experience.
 Here’s everything you need to know on how to write work experience on a resume:

-Step 1: List your work experience in reverse-chronological order.
+List your work experience in reverse chronological order.

-Each job you include in your resume work experience should have:
+Each job you include in your resume work experience should have the following:

 - Job title you held

 - Company name and location (town and state)

 - Dates of employment

 It might seem obvious, but you must be certain of the information you provide.
 If the hiring manager is interested in hiring you, they’ll want to corroborate everything on your resume.